kylebarrow/chibi/README.md

 ```

 #### $(selector).val(value)
-*Gets or optionally sets the value of matching form element.*
+*Gets or optionally sets the value of matching form elements.*

 **val** with no arguments will return the value string of the first matching form element found.
 For select lists, Chibi will return the selected option value string, if any.
 For select lists with multiple selects, Chibi will return an array of selected option value strings, if any.